Potash wars (California): Stafford Wallace Austin

-Stafford Wallace Austin born on May 16, 1862, at Hilo, Hawaii.
+Stafford Wallace Austin, born May 16, 1862, at Hilo, Hawaii.
 He graduated from the University of California, Berkeley.
-His first job was working for United States General Land Office in Lone Pine, California.
-He saw the actions of the Los Angeles Department of Water and Power in the Owens Valley and wrote a report to the Secretary of the Interior about the issue he saw.
+His first job was working for the United States General Land Office in Lone Pine, California.
+He witnessed the actions of the Los Angeles Department of Water and Power in the Owens Valley and wrote a report to the Secretary of the Interior about the issue.
 He departed the Land Office in 1906 and moved to Oakland, California to practice private law.
 In addition to his practice he was also a teacher.
-He married Mary Hunter Austin on May 18, 1891, she wrote the book, Land of Little Rain about the Owens Valley.
-They had one child Ruth Austin (1891-1918).
-Austin and his brother came up with a new irrigation system and try to market it, but were unsuccessful.
+He married Mary Hunter Austin on May 18, 1891, who wrote the book The Land of Little Rain about the Owens Valley.
+They had one child, Ruth Austin (1891–1918).
+Austin and his brother came up with a new irrigation system and tried to market it, but were unsuccessful.
 His private law firm became the receiver for foreclosure proceedings of the California Trona Company.
 His response was to find a way for the unsuccessful California Trona Company to move out of debt.
-Much of the Potash wars can be found in his daily diary he kept from December 16, 1909 and November 30, 1917.
+Much that is known about the Potash wars can be found in the daily diary he kept from December 16, 1909 to November 30, 1917.
 He was paid $270 per month by the Foreign Mines Development Company.
 Austin had a test drill done and found that the mineral-rich layers ran about 100 feet under the dry lake.
-Austin later was the Trona city's first postmaster, appointed on March 27, 1914.
-Austin died on September 14, 1931, in Los Angeles, California.
-The Austins designed and built a home in Independence, California which later became a California Historical Landmark No. 229.
+Austin later served as Trona city's first postmaster, appointed on March 27, 1914.
+He died on September 14, 1931, in Los Angeles, California.
+The Austins designed and built a home in Independence, California which later became California Historical Landmark No. 229.